jakubdrobny/e-mcdp/README.md

-# CAGA - Collocalization Analysis of Genomic Annotations
+# CAGA - Colocalization Analysis of Genomic Annotations

 A tool built on top of mc-overlaps [1] (mcdp2 [2] predecessor), allowing for colocalization analysis on genomic windows.
 Written in C++.